-For the year ended December 31, 2015, the Fire District has implemented GASB Statement No. 33, "Accounting and Financial Reporting for Non-exchange Transactions", GASB Statement No. 34, "Basic Financial Statements - and Management's Discussion and Local Governments", GASB Statement No. 37, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus", GASB Statement No. 38, "Certain Financial Statement Note Disclosures", GASB issued Statement No. 54, "Fund Balance Reporting and Governmental Fund Type Definitions", GASB issued Statement No. 63, "Financial Reporting of Deferred Outlaws of Resources, Deferred Inflows of Resources, and Net Position" and
+For the year ended December 31, 2018, the Fire District has implemented GASB Statement No. 33, Accounting and Financial Reporting for Non-exchange Transactions, GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, GASB Statement No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, GASB Statement No. 38, Certain Financial Statement Note Disclosures, GASB issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, GASB issued Statement No. 63, Financial Reporting of Deferred Outlaws of Resources, Deferred Inflows of Resources, and Net Position and GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
+GASB Statement No. 34 creates new basic financial statements for reporting the Fire District's financial activities.
+The financial statements now include district-wide financial statements prepared on an accrual basis of accounting and fund financial statements which present information for individual major funds rather than by fund type.